php/php-langspec/spec/18-namespaces.md

 **Constraints**

-A *namespace-use-declaration* must not occur except at the pseudo main level or directly in the context of a *namespace-definition* (18.3).
+A *namespace-use-declaration* must not occur except at the top level or directly in the context of a *namespace-definition* (18.3).

 If the same *qualified-name* is imported multiple times in the same scope, each occurrence must have a different alias.